wp-plugins/tp2wp-importer/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on 'TP2WP Importer' menu which should appear near the bottom of the left sidebar.

+= Minimum Hosting Requirements =

+PHP memory limit of at least 256MB
+PHP execution time of at least 180 seconds
+PHP XML extension

+If your host does not meet these minimum requirements, you should consider moving to dedicated or virtual dedicated hosting.
+Many discount or shared hosts do not meet these minimum requirements.

 == Changelog ==

 = 1.0.0 =
 Initial release of new plugin.
-[ReadyMade WordPress Importer](https://wordpress.org/plugins/readymade-wordpress-importer-061/) should now be considered deprecated and superseded by this plugin.
+The [ReadyMade WordPress Importer](https://wordpress.org/plugins/readymade-wordpress-importer-061/) should now be considered deprecated and superseded by this plugin.

 = WordPress Importer =